 - They also might not see that they have taken the first step and, without that first step, they would never find success.
 That first step is a HUGE accomplishment.

-2) Keep Trying Types: Others get started trying different scenarios.
+2) Keep Trying Types: Others get to the dashboard and while they might not like what they see, they start trying different scenarios.
 They realize that retirement planning is a process.

 - The process starts with getting organized.